Teetering cliff-top homes demolished

 Cliff-top chalets on the verge of toppling into the sea due to coastal erosion are being demolished.

-Seven bungalows on The Marrams, in Hemsby, Norfolk, were left uninhabitable when sandy cliffs they were built on washed away in March.
+Seven homes on The Marrams, in Hemsby, Norfolk, were left uninhabitable when sandy cliffs they were built on washed away in March.

 -